Computer Science

 COMP 4447 Data Science Tools 1 (4 Credits)

 Organizations are using data science to extract actionable insight from data.
-To highlight the hidden patterns in the data, this course equips students with essential sills for data collection, cleanup, transformation, feature engineering, summarization, and visualization.
+To highlight the hidden patterns in the data, this course equips students with essential sills for data collection, cleanup, transformation, feature engineering, summarization, visualization, and collaboration.
 Students will do assignments and a final project.
 This is a hands-on course.
-Students will use Python libraries, Linux commands, and various data sets to perform these activities.
-Enforced Prerequisites: COMP 3006 and COMP 3008.
-Co-requisite: COMP 4441.
+Students will use Python libraries, Linux commands, API requests, web-scraping, GitHub and various data sets to perform these activities.
+Prerequisites: COMP 3006.

 COMP 4448 Data Science Tools 2 (4 Credits)

 Building a successful predictive model is a multi-faceted process.
 This course focuses on hypothesis testing and the development of predictive models.
-Students will also learn how to perform graph-based modeling and optimization.
+Students will learn the data science process for model development while learning to program a variety of predictive algorithms.
 Students will do assignments and a final project.
 This is a hands-on course.
 Students will use Python libraries, Linux commands, and various data sets to perform these activities.
 Prerequisite: COMP 4447.

 COMP 4449 Data Science Capstone (4 Credits)